-- An opinion on whether: - ♦ Based on the work undertaken, there were adequate and effective internal controls in place throughout the year;

-- → The Accountable Officer has implemented a governance framework in line with required guidance sufficient to discharge the responsibilities of this role; - ♦ The Internal Audit plan has been delivered in line with PSIAS - analysis of any changes in control requirements during the year - comment on the key elements of the control environment - summary of performance against this service specification - progress in delivering the Quality Assurance Improvement Programme.
+- An opinion on whether. - Based on the work undertaken, there were adequate and effective internal controls in place throughout the year; - → The Accountable Officer has implemented a governance framework in line with required guidance sufficient to discharge the responsibilities of this role; - ♦ The Internal Audit plan has been delivered in line with PSIAS; - Analysis of any changes in control requirements during the year; - Comment on the key elements of the control environment.